-During the pupils time with KHNES they will have an initial hub meeting to provide information and plan the length of stay with the service.
-At this meeting any findings from the assessment and profiling centre will be discussed with the parent and home school.
-Each pupil will then have a minimum of 1 review meeting with the home school, parents and any other professionals working with the child in order to discuss progress and review the current educational plan.
+During the pupil's time with TRS they will have an initial meeting to provide information and plan the length of stay with the service.
+Any findings from the assessment will be discussed with the parent and home school.
+Each pupil will then have a minimum of one review meeting with the home school, parents and any other professionals working with the child in order to discuss progress and review the current educational plan.
 These conversations will make sure that: